-- In another mixing bowl, combine the wet ingredients (egg, sugar, vanilla, oil and sour cream).
+- In another mixing bowl, combine the wet ingredients (egg, sugar, vanilla, oil, sour cream and milk).
 Whisk together until combined.

 - Add dry ingredients to the wet ingredients.
 Mix by hand until the ingredients are combined.

-- Using two spoons, add a small amount of the plain batter to the muffin cups.
+- Add a small amount of the plain batter to the muffin cups.

 - Lightly dust the blueberries with flour and then add them to the remaining batter.
 Gently fold the blueberries into the batter.